Advanced Studies Electives

 (US, Canada, Puerto Rico)

 Thank you for your interest in the University of Massachusetts Medical School and/or our affiliated hospitals.
-We invite fourth year medical students attending Allopathic and Osteopathic accredited medical schools in the USA, Canada and Puerto Rico to apply for our wide range of electives.
+We invite fourth year medical students attending Allopathic, LCME, Osteopathic and AOA accredited medical schools in the USA, Canada and Puerto Rico to apply for our wide range of electives.

 UMass electives are offered in four-week blocks of time.

 Available UMass electives can be found via VSAS at https://services.aamc.org/20/vsas/public/advancedSearch/.
 Our Institution name is "Univ Massachusetts Med School".
 Specific elective descriptions can be found on the left nav under Advanced Studies Elective List but this list is strictly informational and cannot be used to apply for electives.
 Visiting students must apply for electives via VSAS.

 Elective dates are posted on the VSAS site.
 Our elective calendar is located on the left nav under Advanced Studies Elective Calendars for informational purposes.
 Visiting students must apply for electives via VSAS.

 A maximum of 2 four-week electives (8 weeks) are allowed per student each academic year.

 Home School verification of the student’s statements of Good Standing, HIPAA & OSHA Training, BLS Training, Personal Health Insurance, Malpractice/Liability insurance limits and Passing of Step 1 or COMLEX Level 1 is required.